|For support: call extension 5-Help (212-305-4357) or email us

 You should not unless your department or school officially approves and provides you with proper security and configuration information.

-Wireless networks other than Athens or guest-net may have been set up without proper authorization from CORE Resources, the group that manages wired and wireless campus connectivity for both CUMC and NYPH.
+Wireless networks other than Mercury, Athens or guest-net may have been set up without proper authorization from CORE Resources, the group that manages wired and wireless campus connectivity for both CUMC and NYPH.
 Connecting your computer to an unauthorized network can result in serious security breaches including violation of institutional rules and federal HIPAA regulations for which you can be held personally responsible.

-Configuring Your Computer to Connect
+Configuring Your Computer or Device to Connect

-guest-net The Wireless Guest Network does not require special configuration or login.
+The Wireless Guest Network does not require special configuration or login.
 Your computer can connect by selecting "guest-net" from the list of networks your computer's wireless card sees within range.

 Once your wireless card has connected to guest-net, open your web browser.
 The browser may display a warning page about